openclarity/openclarity/e2e/README.md

 # E2E tests

-VMClarity's end-to-end tests use the [Ginkgo](https://onsi.github.io/ginkgo/) test framework and the [Gomega](https://onsi.github.io/gomega/) matcher/assertion library to leverage behavior driven testing (BDD).
+OpenClarity's end-to-end tests use the [Ginkgo](https://onsi.github.io/ginkgo/) test framework and the [Gomega](https://onsi.github.io/gomega/) matcher/assertion library to leverage behavior driven testing (BDD).

 This test module is composed by: